-Point rainfall stochastic models are aimed at the generation realistic synthetic time series of (virtually) unlimited length, by calibration based on a observed rainfall series.
-The uninitiated reader is invited to read Neyman and Scott (1958); Kavvas and Delleur (1975); Waymire and Gupta (1981a,b,c);

-540 Rodriguez-Iturbe et al. (1987a,b); Salas (1993); Cowpertwait et al. (1996).
-Here we give some specific details on the Neyman-Scott Rectangural Pulses (NSRP) model, for it being the one used in this work to model rainfall at a site.
+Stochastic rainfall point models are aimed at the generation realistic synthetic time series of (virtually) unlimited length, by calibration based on a observed rainfall series.
+The uninitiated reader is invited to read Neyman and Scott (1958), Kavvas and Delleur (1975), Waymire and Gupta (1981a, b, c), Rodriguez-Iturbe et al. (1987a, b), Salas (1993) and Cowpertwait et al. (1996).
+Here we give some specific details on the NSRP model, for it being the one used in this work to model rainfall at a site.

 NSRP process belongs to the so-called class of cluster models (cf., e.g., Salas, 1993).
 The NSRP cluster model consists in a two-level mechanism process.
-This process is related to a conceptualization of meteorological processes that originate rainfall events (Foufoula-Georgiou and Guttorp, 1989), and it is obtained by the following steps (see Fig. A.1):
+This process is related to a conceptualization of meteorological processes that originate rainfall events (Foufoula-Georgiou and Guttorp, 1989), and it is obtained by the following steps (see Fig. A1):

-- First, clusters also known as storm-generating systems, or simply storms arrive governed by a Poisson process of parameter $\lambda t$ (this is the first-level mechanism) - For each cluster origin, rectangular pulses (rain cells) are generated (this is the second-level mechanism).
-The number of pulses C associated to each storm is extracted from another separate Poisson distribution.
-In order to have realizations of C not less than one, it is assumed that C' = C - 1, with c' = 0, 1, 2, ... (which implies c = 1, 2, 3, ...), is Poisson distributed with mean $\nu - 1$

-- Each cell has origin at time $\tau{i,j}$ with $j = 1, 2, ..., c_i$ measured from $t_i$ , according to an exponential random variable of parameter $\beta$

-- A rectangular pulse of duration $d{i,j}$ and intensity $x{i,j}$ is associated to each rain cell.
-Pulses have duration exponentially distributed with parameter $\eta$ while intensities X are extracted from a Weibull distribution (cf. Cowpertwait et al., 1996), which has cumulative distribution function $F(x;\xi,b) = 1 - \exp(-\xi x^b)$

-- Finally, the total intensity at any point in time is given by the sum of the intensities of all active cells at that point.
+- First, clusters also known as storm-generating systems, or simply storms arrive governed by a Poisson process of parameter λt (this is the first-level mechanism) - For each cluster origin, rectangular pulses (rain cells) are generated (this is the second-level mechanism).
+The number of pulses C associated with each storm is extracted from another separate Poisson distribution.
+In order to have realizations of C not less than one, it is assumed that C' = C 1, with c' = 0, 1, 2, ... (which implies c = 1, 2, 3, ...), is Poisson distributed with mean $\nu 1$ - Each cell has origin at time $\tau{i,j}$ with $j = 1, 2, ..., c_i$ measured from $t_i$ , according to an exponential random variable of parameter $\beta$ - A rectangular pulse of duration $d{i,j}$ and intensity $x{i,j}$ is associated with each rain cell.
+Pulses have duration exponentially distributed with parameter $\eta$ while intensities X are extracted from a Weibull distribution (cf. Cowpertwait et al., 1996), which has cumulative distribution function $F(x; \xi, b) = 1 \exp(-\xi x^b)$ - Finally, the total intensity at any point in time is given by the sum of the intensities of all active cells at that point.

-We calibrate the NSRP model by the method of moments, i.e. using the properties of the aggregated NSRP process $Y(\tau)$ at different time scales of aggregation $\tau$ (cf., e.g., Rodriguez-Iturbe et al., 1987a,b; Cowpertwait et al., 1996; Calenda and Napolitano, 1999).
-According to this method, model

-- 565 parameters, i.e., $\lambda$ , $\nu$ , $\beta$ , $\eta$ and $\xi$ (b is typically fixed, in the range $0.6 \le b \le 0.9$ , see Cowpertwait et al., 1996) are estimated using at least as many moments as the parameters of the model, considering different statistics (moments) at various time aggregations, and solving the related equation system, where the theoretical expressions, containing the parameters, are equated to the sample moments.
-Theoretical moments of $Y(\tau)$ , such as the mean $\mu(\tau)$ , variance $\gamma(\tau)$ and autocorrelation at - 570 lag k, ρ(τ,k), are given by formulas derived by Rodriguez-Iturbe et al. (1987a).
+We have calibrated the NSRP model by the method of moments, i.e., using the properties of the aggregated NSRP process $Y(\tau)$ at different timescales of aggregation $\tau$ (cf., e.g., Rodriguez-Iturbe et al., 1987a, b; Cowpertwait et al., 1996; Calenda and Napolitano, 1999).
+According to this method, model parameters, i.e., $\lambda$ , $\nu$ , $\beta$ , $\eta$ and $\xi$ (b is typically fixed, in the range $0.6 \le b \le 0.9$ ; see Cowpertwait et al., 1996) are estimated using at least as many moments as the parameters of the model, considering different statistics (moments) Cluster origins arrive according to a Poisson process at various time aggregations, and solving the related equation system, where the theoretical expressions, containing the parameters, are equated to the sample moments.
+Theoretical moments of $Y(\tau)$ , such as the mean $\mu(\tau)$ , variance $\gamma(\tau)$ and autocorrelation at lag k, $\rho(\tau, k)$ , are given by formulas derived by Rodriguez-Iturbe et al. (1987a).
 Transition probabilities were derived as well, by Cowpertwait (1991), and have been included in the calibration process.
-We have solved the non linear equation system by numerical minimization of an objective function S(λ, ν, β, η, ξ), that measures the global relative error between theoretical and sample moments (cf. Cowpertwait et al., 1996). - 575 Though calibration is conducted taking into account seasonality, by calibrating the model separately for the various homogeneous season within the year (section 4.2), it is noteworthy to point out that the generated series is globally stationary, and consequently eventual annual non-stationarity due to climate change, is not taken into account.
-In other words, the generated series represents possible realizations of the rainfall events under current climate conditions, the final aim being of - 580 deriving thresholds suitable under the present climate and not to assess how climate change may affect them.
+We have solved the nonlinear equation system by numerical minimization of an objective function $S(\lambda, \nu, \beta, \eta, \xi)$ , that measures the global relative error between theoretical and sample moments (cf. Cowpertwait et al., 1996).